tennashi/gitpatch.vim/README.md

 | ------- | ----------- |
 | `:GitpatchAdd` | Add the selected range to the index.
 If you do not select a range, the entire file will be added to the index. |

+Restriction: Apply only to hunk that is completely contained in the selected range.
+             I'm still considering how to apply hunk, which is only partially included.

 ## License
 MIT